decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 ## Download and Install

 The latest version of Decrediton can be downloaded from [https://decred.org/downloads/](https://decred.org/downloads/).
-As of v1.1.1, Decrediton is only available for Linux and macOS, but a build for Windows should soon be available.
+As of v1.1.1, Decrediton is available for Windows, macOS and Linux.

+> Windows

+1. Download the Windows installer `decrediton-1.1.1.exe`.

+1. Double click the installer and follow the instructions.
+This will install and automatically start up Decrediton to download the Decred blockchain and set up your wallet.

+1. The installer adds a shortcut to Decrediton on your desktop for next time you want to use it.

 > macOS